 R-O-B mobile fabrication unit (Today and Tomorrow)

-As an industry, we face a tough decision on whether in situ robotic construction requires an new robotics paradigm altogether, or whether we can augment existing industrial robots with other emerging construction technologies.
+As an industry, we face a tough decision on whether in situ robotic construction requires a new robotics paradigm altogether, or whether we can augment existing industrial robots with other emerging construction technologies.
 Steven Keating, John Klein, and Nathan A. Spielberg have been working under Neri Oxman in the MIT Media Lab’s Mediated Matter group on a compound robotic arm system called Digital Construction Platform, or DCP (started 2012).
 The DCP system handles gross robotic arm positioning with a 5-axis Altec hydraulic mobile boom arm and fine positioning with a 6-axis KUKA robotic arm attached to the end of the boom.
-The entire system is mounted onto a truck and has an eighty foot reach, a 1,500 pound lift capacity, and a twenty pound manipulation payload.
-Couple this with advances in autonomous vehicles as seen from the likes and Google and Uber, and developing construction technologies like drone-assisted driverless dozers (Komatsu already has an Autonomous Haul System deployed on mining sites) and you’ll have a fully automated jobsite straight out of a science fiction movie.
+The entire system is mounted onto a truck and has an eighty-foot reach, a 1,500-pound lift capacity, and a twenty-pound manipulation payload.
+Couple this with advances in autonomous vehicles as seen from the likes and Google and Uber, and developing construction technologies like drone-assisted driverless dozers (Komatsu already has an Autonomous Haul System deployed on mining sites) and you’ll have a fully automated job site straight out of a science fiction movie.